Independent company (British Army): Companies

 The establishment of each company was 21 officers and 268 other ranks, organised as three platoons, each of three sections.
 Some personnel from the Royal Engineers and Royal Signals were attached to each company headquarters.
 As the companies were intended to be mobile in rough terrain and to operate independently for several days, they were lightly equipped.
-Each company's only heavy weapons were Bren light machine guns, a single Boys anti-tank rifle and some 2-inch mortars in a Support section.
+Each company's only heavy weapons were Bren light machine guns, a single Boys anti-tank rifle and some two-inch mortars in a support section.
 The companies therefore were unsuitable for holding fixed defences or mounting rearguard actions.

-Gubbins realised that the soldiers and junior officers of the newly raised companies were untrained in mountain and irregular warfare.
-He therefore requested that twenty picked officers of the Indian Army, with experience of the North-West Frontier, be attached to the Independent Companies.
+Gubbins realised that the soldiers and junior officers of the newly-raised companies were untrained in mountain and irregular warfare.
+He therefore requested for 20 selected officers of the Indian Army, with experience in the North-West Frontier to be attached to the independent companies.
 The selected officers flew from Karachi to Britain aboard the Imperial Airways flying boat Cathay.

 Norwegian Campaign

-Formal approval for the establishment of the Independent Companies was given only on 20 April.
-No. 1 Independent Company nevertheless first embarked for Norway on 27 April.
+Formal approval for the establishment of the independent companies was given only on 20 April, but No. 1 Independent Company had first embarked for Norway on 27 April.